ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 We will refer to this object as 'sct\_feedback'.

-The x509\_chain element always contains at least one element.
-It also always contains a full chain from a leaf certificate to a self-signed trust anchor.
+The x509\_chain element always contains a full chain from a leaf certificate to a self-signed trust anchor.

-\[ TBD: Be strict about what sct\_data may contain or is this sufficiently implied by previous sections? \]
+See {{feedback-clisrv}} for details on what the sct\_data element contains as well as more details about the x509\_chain element.

 ### HTTPS client to server {#feedback-clisrv}